Commission for Social Ministry, Justice, Peace and Integrity of Creation (SM-JPIC)

 • the supporting of the work of the Solidarity Office for Africa and Madagascar.

-• the supporting of the Brothers and Sisters of the Redemptorist family committed to justice and peace and who put the integrity of their lives at risk by favouring the dignity of the human person and of creation.
+• the supporting of the Brothers and Sisters of the Redemptorist family committed to justice and peace and who put the integrity of their lives at risk by favoring the dignity of the human person and of creation.

 • the searching of a better approach to issues and concerns common to all the inhabitants of our Common House, such as care for the environment, discrimination against women and multiculturalism.

-The SP-JPRC is an integrating force at all fronts: mission, preaching, education, sanctuaries, etc. It is also a force that connects us all, as individuals and as a Congregation.
+The SM-JPRC is an integrating force at all fronts: mission, preaching, education, sanctuaries, etc. It is also a force that connects us all, as individuals and as a Congregation.
 The challenges of the mission in a globalized world today demand that we think and act as a single missionary body.
 Once the common challenges of the process of discerning apostolic priorities have been identified, we must be sensitive to and appreciate the need for common responses, regardless of the apostolic sector in which we find ourselves.
-The SP-JPRC Commission intends to support these processes and contribute to the articulation and socialization of these efforts.
+The SM-JPRC Commission intends to support these processes and contribute to the articulation and socialization of these efforts.